alefalko62/ita-demographic-vecm/README.md

+All contents of this repository are released under CC BY 4.0.
 README: ANALYSIS OF SYSTEMIC AND DEMOGRAPHIC COLLAPSE (1977-2025) Guide to the progressive execution of the econometric model This archive contains the entire sequence of Python scripts needed to reproduce and validate the discovery of the structural break between Capital, Labor, Environment, and Population Dynamics in Italy.